-Over time, the worth of a house will go up and down.
+Over time, the worth of a property will fluctuate up and down.

-Over a long enough period of time, home values normally appreciate.
+Over a long enough period of time, property values normally appreciate.

-When your home appreciates you have a bigger asset to borrow against, and you'll produce a greater profit when you sell.
+When your property appreciates you have more resources to borrow against, and you get a better profit when you sell.

-The most important aspect to consider is that you select a REALTOR® in Winston-Salem who can identify the factors that influence local prices.
+It's important that you pick a real estate agent in Winston-Salem who can identify the factors that drive local prices.

-The economy is assumed to be the most crucial factor affecting real estate appreciation.
+The economy is thought to be the number one factor affecting real estate appreciation.

-Location in a community - Many of us prefer to live in districts with the most accommodating features for families to succeed, like a close proximity to jobs and schools.
+Access to services - Many consumers choose to live in areas with the most accommodating elements for households to shine, such as a close proximity to jobs and schools.

-History of appreciation - In the past 5 to 10 years, have home prices risen or declined?
+History of appreciation - In the last 5-10 years, have property prices risen or declined?
 Does location or affordability affect how desirable the area is thought of as?

 The local economy - Are local companies hiring?
 Have businesses moved into or away from an area?
-Is there a good mixture of job types in an area, or does it rely on just one industry?
+Is there a fair mixture of job types in an area, or does it depend on just one industry?
 Is the blend of commercial and residential development changing?